Eric Rohmann

-Eric Rohmann (born 1957) is an American author and illustrator of children's books.
+Eric Rohmann (born October 26, 1957) is an American author and illustrator of children's books.
 He is a graduate of Illinois State University and Arizona State University.
 He won the 2003 Caldecott Medal for U.S. picture book illustration, recognizing My Friend Rabbit, and he was a runner-up in 1995 for Time Flies.
+Rohmann also won the Sibert Medal as the illustrator (with his wife, Candace Fleming, as the author), for Honeybee: The Busy Life of Apis Mellifera.

-He created a popular series based on a bulldozer that began with Bulldozer’s Big Day.
+In 2015, he created a popular series based on a bulldozer that began with Bulldozer’s Big Day.